nmfs-ost/.github/README.md

 *Optional* If you create a  `.github` public repository within the organization and create a `README.md` file in a folder called `profile`, that markdown will appears when you go to the organization page.
 A link to create this will probably come up on the right side of your organization if you have not created this file yet.

+The .github repository needs to be public for the profile/README.md file to be used as the Organization Profile.

 Below is a template `README.md` file to be put in the  `.github/profile` folder.

 ```